fekad/DDA.jl/README.md

 This work was carried out at UNamur in Luc Henrard's group .
 The authors acknowledge financial support from the Communauté Française de Belgique through the Action de Recherche Concertée (ARC - No. 19/24-102)
 SURFASCOPE - Surface Enhanced Spectroscopy by Second-Principles Calculations.

+solve(prob::ODEProblem,alg;kwargs)

+Solves the ODE defined by prob using the algorithm alg.
+If no algorithm is given, a default algorithm will be chosen.

+Solution Handling